malifdev/my-recipes/README.md

 # my-recipes

-This is a very basic HTML based project and here I'll demonstrate my newly learned basic HTML skills
+This is a very basic HTML and CSS based project and here I'll demonstrate my newly learned basic HTML skills